hypescaler/aws-vscode-remote-containers/README.md

 ## Passing `cfn test`

-The resource passes the test (with cfn 0.2.3), but you need to pass a set of AWS credentials with full permissions to make it work.
+The run the tests, you need to pass a set of AWS credentials with full permissions.
 The tester is injecting credentials that aren't authorized to make IAM calls, which is required for the CloudFormation template to be deployed.

 1. Make a copy of `env.template.json` as `env.json` and add an access key ID and secret access key (with full permissions) to it.
 2. Start the funtion locally via `sam local start-lambda -n env.json`